 Note: The ranking of economies on the ease of enforcing contracts is determined by sorting their scores for enforcing contracts.
 These scores are the simple average of the scores for each of the component indicators.

-Figure - Enforcing Contracts in Turkey and comparator economies - Measure of Quality
+Figure - Enforcing Contracts in Turkey - Time and Cost

 Details - Enforcing Contracts in Turkey